 FREQUENTLY ASKED QUESTIONS ON FAMILY LAW

 See an experienced attorney who understands what you’re going through and can help set you up for success.
 An experienced family law attorney can talk to you about child support, alimony, and a favorable property division.
-At our firm, we take it a step further.
-We also provide you with a team that supports you through the divorce and sets you and your kids up for success.
-We walk you through the issues you may encounter as a single mom and provide you with resources to get back on your feet faster.
+At Alexandra Geczi PLLC, we take it a step further — we also provide you with a team that supports you through the divorce and sets you and your kids up for success.
+We walk you through the issues you may encounter as a single mom and provide you with resources to get you back on your feet faster.

-No. Fear and intimidation is a common tactic in these sorts of situations, and your husband knows exactly what to say to hurt you and try to get what he wants.
+No. Fear and intimidation are common tactics in these kind of situations, and your husband knows exactly what to say to hurt you and try to get what he wants.
 The threat can feel very real and overwhelming, but you know it’s not true.
-There are plenty of stay at home moms who have custody of their children and living happy lives.
+There are plenty of stay-at-home moms who have custody of their children and are living happy lives.

 The fact that your husband is working and you are not, in and of itself, is not a reason for him to win custody.
-If you have dedicated your life to your children and are a stay at home mom, the court is not going to take custody away for that.
-There are a variety of factors that a court looks at when determining custody.
-And the fact that your husband is making threats this early in the divorce process could actually backfire on him.
+If you have dedicated your life to your children and are a stay-at-home mom, the court is not going to take your custody rights away for that reason.
+There are a variety of factors that a court looks at when determining child custody, and the fact that your husband is making threats this early in the divorce process could actually backfire on him.

 However, long term, you are going to need to figure out what sort of custody arrangement will work for your family, and you are going to have to figure out how you will make ends meet after the divorce.
 Our firm helps you work through these issues to develop a plan.
 We explore your fears and help set you up for success after the divorce.

-You should consult with an attorney about your options.
-An experienced attorney will be able to walk you through the basic analysis of what it would require to keep the house or whether it would be better to let it go, such as whether you can afford the house on your post-divorce budget.
-(Check out our blog here for a more detailed analysis.)
+You should consult with an experienced attorney who will be able to walk you through the basic analysis of what it would require to keep the house or whether it would be better to let it go.
+Our team can help you weigh your options and the factors that should go into your decision, such as whether or not you can afford the house on your post-divorce budget.
+(Explore our blog for more resources and a more detailed analysis.)

-Our firm takes it a step further.
-Not only do we have this conversation with you, but we also bring in home mortgage and real estate experts to the meeting.
-These experts can address refinancing and mortgage options, whether we need to create an income stream for you sooner rather than later, what it would cost to relocate, whether a house and mortgage is the right choice vs. leasing for a while until you get back on your feet.
-They can look for options that keep you in your children’s school district, or close to a job.
-And once you figure out what you’d like to do, we work with other resources to help you with the transition.
+Not only does the Alexandra Geczi team have this conversation with you, but we also bring in home mortgage and real estate experts to the meeting.
+These experts can address refinancing and mortgage options, discuss whether we need to create an income stream for you sooner rather than later, what it would cost to relocate, and whether a house and mortgage is the right choice right now, or if you should consider leasing for a while until you get back on your feet.
+They can look for options that keep you in your children’s school district or close to a job.
+Once you figure out what you’d like to do, Alexandra Geczi PLLC will work with other resources to help you with the transition.

 In short, our innovative approach to divorce can address your questions better than an attorney alone can, and we bring it right to your front door, making it easy for you during a difficult time in your life.

-The reality is that many stay at home moms have to go back into the workforce after a divorce.
+The reality is that many stay-at-home moms have to go back into the workforce after a divorce.
 This is one of the toughest struggles we see our clients go through.
-They are dealing with the heartache of a broken promise their spouse made to them and the fear that their children will be devastated not just by the divorce but also by the fact that mom now has to leave them and go back to work.
+They are dealing with the heartache of a broken promise their spouse made to them, as well as the fear that their children will be devastated not just by the divorce, but also by the fact that mom now has to leave them and go back to work.
 It’s not an easy situation to be in.
-We’re moms; we know.
+We’re moms — we know.

-But we practice law differently.
+But we practice law differently here at Alexandra Geczi PLLC.
 We recognize that moms are incredible organizers, time management specialists, negotiators, great listeners, communicators, and multi-taskers.
 They are intuitive, creative, and innovative.
-These are highly valuable skills in today’s workforce.
-And because we are zealous advocates for our clients not just in the courtroom but also for our clients’ success beyond the divorce, we work with them to recognize these skills too.
-We work with fabulous career counselors and life coaches (many of them were also stay at home moms who went through divorce) that explore options with our clients.
-Our team inspires stay at home moms and gets them excited about the opportunity to find themselves again.
+These are highly valuable skills in today’s workforce, and because we are zealous advocates for our clients before, during, and after a divorce, we’ll work with you to help you recognize these skills too.
+We work with fabulous career counselors and life coaches – many of whom were also stay-at-home moms who went through divorce! – who explore options with our clients.
+Our team inspires stay-at-home moms and gets them excited about the opportunity to find themselves again.

-Yes, it’s going to be tough.
-But you will have a team to support you.
+Yes, it’s going to be tough, but you will have a team to support you.
 And as a mom, you’ve negotiated tougher obstacles than this!
-Come see how we can help you plan a brighter future.
+Contact Alexandra Geczi PLLC today to see how we can help you plan a brighter future.

 The costs associated with a divorce can vary widely from case to case, and will depend on many factors.
 For highly contentious divorces that involve children and property, the costs can be tens of thousands of dollars.
-For less complicated situations, it can cost significantly less.
-If you have a simple case, you may qualify for our ‘flat fee’ services.
-These services include all the paperwork and documentation involved in a non-disputed divorce.
-Ask us for pricing and availability.
+Call today to ask us about pricing and availability!